 6. Using a low quality mattress and/or pillow – If you have woken up with back or neck pain a soft mattress can contribute to this problem.
 When you sleep your back should be in alignment.
-A soft mattress or an improper pillow can throw your back out of alignment, hence causing back pain.
+A soft vs firm mattress or an improper pillow can throw your back out of alignment, hence causing back pain.

 7. Lack of movement – If you don’t like to exercise, whether it’s walking, lifting weights or yoga this can cause weakening in your musculoskeletal system.
 Inflexible muscles are much more prone to injury.
 Picture cold taffy vs. warm taffy.
 That’s almost equivalent to a strong musculoskeletal system vs. a weak one.

 8. Sports – If you play sports on a regular basis, this can also cause back pain.
 However, this is usually due to “rough play” or even a lack of warming up.

 9. Weight Gain – This is often over looked, but weight gain can play a huge role in back pain.
 The more weight you gain the more stress you put on your spine.
 Click here to find out which 3 foods you can change to help you lose weight!